List of Italian football transfers summer 2007

 This is a list of Italian football transfers for the 2007–08 season.
 Only moves from Serie A and Serie B are listed.

 The summer transfer window ran from the end of the 2006–07 season, with a few transfers taking place prior to the season's complete end.
 The window closed on 31 August.
 The mid-season transfer window opened on 1 January 2008, and ran for the entire month, until 31 January.
-Players without a club may join one, either during or in between transfer windows.
+Players without a club could join one, either during or between transfer windows.